What is the Mediterranean Diet?

 Read on to find out about 7 scientifically proven benefits of the Mediterranean diet.

-The Mediterranean Diet helps with depression
+The Mediterranean Diet Helps with Depression

 Depression is one of the leading causes of disability worldwide affecting an estimated with around 300 million people being affected.
 Between 2005 and 2015 depression increased by a staggering 18.4%.